aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/_index.md

 ---
-title: "How to Use Aspose – Add Images to XPS Documents with Java"
+title: "How to Insert Images into Documents with Java"
 linktitle: Image Manipulation - XPS
 second_title: Aspose.Page Java API
-description: "Learn how to use aspose to add and tile images in XPS documents using Java.
+description: "Learn how to use Aspose to add and tile images in XPS documents using Java.
 This step‑by‑step guide covers image manipulation with Aspose.Page."
 weight: 29
 url: /java/xps-image-manipulation/
 date: 2026-03-16